-No. As a general rule, North Carolina law forbids a private citizens from carrying a concealed weapon, either on or about their person, while off their premises, unless they have a concealed handgun permit.
+No. As a general rule, North Carolina law forbids private citizens from carrying a concealed weapon, either on or about their person, while off their premises, unless the weapon is a handgun and the citizen has a concealed handgun permit.
 This prohibition pertains not only to firearms, but also to any other deadly weapon.
 You are referred to Section III.
 A., B. and C. of this publication for a more detailed analysis of this complex area, to include transporting a firearm in a vehicle.

-B. MAY I GET A PERMIT TO CARRY A CONCEALED WEAPON IN NORTH CAROLINA?
+B. MAY I GET A PERMIT TO CARRY A CONCEALED HANDGUN IN NORTH CAROLINA?